Garda World Security Corporation Announces Extension of Expiration Time for its Cash Tender Offer for its Outstanding Senior Notes due 2025 Pursuant to the Change of Control Provisions of the Related Indenture

 The tender agent and information agent for the Offer is D.F.
 King & Co., Inc. Holders of the Notes with questions regarding the terms of the Offer or who would like additional copies of the Offer Documents (as defined below) may call D.F.
 King & Co., Inc. toll-free at (866) 387-7321 or (212) 269-5550 (collect) or email at garda@dfking.com.

 This press release is for informational purposes only and does not constitute an offer to buy or the solicitation of an offer to sell the Notes.
-The Offer is being made only pursuant to the Statement, as amended by this press release dated October 11, 2019, and the related Letter of Transmittal (collectively with the Statement, the "Offer Documents").
+The Offer is being made only pursuant to the Statement, as amended by the press release dated October 11, 2019 and this press release dated October 15, 2019, and the related Letter of Transmittal (collectively with the Statement, the "Offer Documents").
 Holders of the Notes and investors should read carefully the Offer Documents because they contain important information, including the various terms of and conditions to the Offer.
 None of the Company, the tender agent, the information agent or their respective affiliates is making any recommendation as to whether or not holders should tender all or any portion of their Notes pursuant to the Offer.

 About GardaWorld